 Perhaps you wonder why I am writing these words to you today.
 My wish is a simple one — I want to encourage each and every brave student who is persistently working to achieve their schooling at home, especially with the ACE curriculum.
 The Accelerated Christian Education program has helped me to grow personally, as a Christian, and to successfully achieve at university in so many ways.
 I am sure that you all know that is no small feat!
 If you will allow me the opportunity, I would like to tell you why I still treasure my schooling today, three years past my graduation.

-As a young student and a young believer, t found the transition into ACE to be demanding, to say the least.
+As a young student and a young believer, I found the transition into ACE to be demanding, to say the least.
 Setting my own goals, studying on my own, and having to complete a test upon the completion of each unit of study was energy-draining at first.
 Such methodology required a great deal of self-discipline, especially for a thirteen-year-old who would much rather spend half her day with her nose buried in a novel!
-The most challenging concept was learning that the standard of achievement in testing was no Longer just scraping in at 60%,_ but, working to do my absolute best at the high score of 80%.
-It took a great deal of-time and energy— on both my parents’ part and my own — before I finally adjusted into the PACE system.
-I didn’t know it then, but God was teaching me a most valuable lesson Self-discipline, the setting of goals, and the development of consistency in all my efforts: these ideas are central to everything I employ myself in today, whether it is study, work, even leisure.
-The building of self-discipline is the most striking distinction that ACE holds over any other system of schooling I have been a part of, and one that I will praise it for most highly!
+The most challenging concept was learning that the standard of achievement in testing was no Longer just scraping in at 50%, but working to do my absolute best at the high score of 80%.
+It took a great deal of time and energy— on both my parents’ part and my own — before I finally adjusted into the PACE system.
+I didn’t know it then, but God was teaching me a most valuable lesson: self-discipline, the setting of goals, and the development of consistency in all my efforts.
+These ideas are central to everything I employ myself in today, whether it is study, work, even leisure.
+The building of self-discipline is the most striking distinction that ACE holds over any other system of schooling I have been a part of, and one that I will praise most highly!
 I studied hard until 2009, when I finally graduated — at the age of seventeen, one year ahead of my peers.
 My year 12 Academic Certificate was completed with extra credits and with scores which my employers still take considerable notice of today!
 It was the beginning of a new chapter.
 The Lord had opened many doors for my family before, especially when times were difficult, but until then I had never seen Him work so openly in my life.
-I had prayed for months that He would help me, particularly when deciding on university studies, What for many years appeared like a distant dream suddenly became a reality when I completed my SAT in November 2009, and received a full-time offer of enrollment with Charles Stuart University (CSU) the following month — into my first preference, Bachelor of Justice Studies (Policing).
+I had prayed for months that He would help me, particularly when deciding on university studies.
+What for many years appeared like a distant dream suddenly became a reality when I completed my SAT in November 2009, and received a full-time offer of enrollment with Charles Sturt University (CSU) the following month, into my first preference, Bachelor of Justice Studies (Policing).

 Your Sister in Christ